tailhook/vagga/examples/rails_alpine/README.rst

 By default, the ``rails new`` command will setup sqlite as the project database and store the configuration in ``config/databse.yml``.
-However, we will use an environment variable to tell rails where is our database.
-To do so, first delete the rails database file::
+However, we will use an environment variable to tell rails where to find our database.
+To do so, delete the rails database file::

     $ rm config/database.yml

-And set the enviroment variable in our ``vagga.yaml``:
+And then set the enviroment variable in our ``vagga.yaml``:

 .. code-block:: yaml